Apply Now

 Contact Us

-Nursing Informatics Certificate,
+Nursing Informatics Post Master's

-Post Master's Degree Program
+Certificate Degree Program

 Do you have an interest in data and want to make a change in your profession?
-The Post-Master's Nursing Informatics Certificate from Nebraska Methodist College prepares nursing professionals to transition from their current healthcare roles to experts who use data analysis to improve population outcomes.
+The Post-Master’s Nursing Informatics Certificate from Nebraska Methodist College prepares nursing professionals to transition from their current healthcare roles to experts who use data analysis to improve population outcomes.
+The integration of health care informatics is pivotal in enhancing the quality of patient care by leveraging electronic information systems.

-Nurse informaticists fill a critical role in the modern healthcare system, optimizing patient outcomes via the implementation of big data made possible due to developments in information technology.This is the only certificate program of its kind in the region.
+Nurse informaticists fill a critical role in health care, optimizing patient outcomes and enhancing patient care via the implementation of big data made possible due to developments in information technology across various health care organizations.
+This is the only certificate program of its kind in the region.

 The online format caters to working nurses and allows them to balance educational goals with personal and professional responsibilities.